 I’ve been visiting Bodie since the mid-1970s.
 My digital photography there goes back at least to 2004 and multiple daytime and after-hours visits in 2005.
 In recent years I’ve been living in the Eastern Sierra.
 I moved to the northern edge of Mono County about 50 miles from the Bodie Road in 2010, and I’ve led 21 special night or interior access workshops in the park in 2012 – 2014.
 We visited our local park at least 15 times in 2014 alone.
 If you’re going to visit Bodie in a photography workshop, you might as well go with the leaders!

 Our success is attracting a lot of workshops to Bodie.
 One licensed a night photo from one of our participants to have one to show their prospective participants.
 Know what you’re buying and review their Bodie portfolios carefully and ensure that the instructors have shot there extensively, especially at night.
 Another claimed that I was “disparaging others” by suggesting this, but nothing could be further from the truth.
 I’m only serving as a whistleblower on unfortunate business practices, in a very general way.
 Credible competitors offering competent instruction and site knowledge should be eager to highlight their instructors’ strengths: digital photography experience directly relevant to what they’ll teach, site knowledge, and digital portfolios demonstrating both!
 I have great respect for the many photographers who have earned their place in the industry and “paid their dues” in digital photography, night photography and site experience.
 Anyone leading workshops who has a problem with the discussion of competence or with the demonstration of photographic and site experience only speaks volumes about themselves if they try to divert attention from those important criteria.
 They call themselves out.

 Are extensions available to add more days?

-Do you have Wilderness First Responder certification?
+Do you have first aid certification?

 Please don’t hesitate to contact me if you have any additional questions!